 We all know smartphones coupled with the internet offer numerous benefits and advantages.
 It helps you to stay connected with your loved ones abroad and stay up to date with your friends on social media.
 Moreover, you can read important news online while on the go.

 However, too much screen time on your phone can cost you a number of health risks also.
 For example, it can take away the hours that you are supposed to use for physical activities.
 It can alter your sleeping pattern and can distract you during working hours.
-Imagine working in a crucial task and your is divided between your phone and the task at hand.
+Imagine working in a crucial task and your attention is divided between your phone and the task at hand.
 That’s a recipe for a disaster.
 Right?
 In addition, the strain that it caused your eyes especially during bedtime when you use your device lights off.